Youth Mentoring Survey

 bullet

-Fun Focus, the degree to which the youth feels that match activities focus hanging out and having fun
+Fun, how much mentees feel that match activities focus on hanging out and having fun

 bullet